tannerbohn/tannerbohn.github.io/ideas.markdown

   - Image multiplier (Encryption?)
 Prime images?
   - Interpolation/extrapolation with ASMD
     - what functions do the ASMD produce?
+  - closed form finding
+    - ~~recursive closed form finder for arbitrary numbers~~
+      - ~~able to specify set of numbers to use, operations available, and recursion depth for expression complexity~~
     - closed forms of general continued fractions
   - geometrically motivated number system (baseless?)
   - make recursive ASMD algorithm more flexible
     - loosen bounds to approximately match sequences (apply to fuzzier data)